 She is a shareholder with Long, Reher, Hanson & Price.
 Before joining Long Reher Hanson in 2004, Laurie practiced for fourteen years at the Senior Law Project of the Legal Aid Society of Minneapolis.
 For her efforts in working with families with aging adults and her efforts in drafting Minnesota’s third-party custody statute, she was awarded the Dawn Carlson Family Advocate Award in 2003.
 She also received the prestigious Mary Alice Gooderl Award from the Elder Law Section of the MSBA in 2008 for her contribution to the practice of Elder Law in Minnesota.
 Laurie has been named a Super Lawyer by her peers consistently since 2001.

 Before moving back to Minnesota in 1989, Laurie had a private general practice in Fayetteville, Arkansas.
 She was a Reginald Heber Smith fellow her first two years following law school and worked with Ozark Legal Services in Fayetteville.

-Laurie and her partner, Kim Dayton, live in a duplex in Uptown in Minneapolis.
+Laurie and her wife, Kim Dayton, live in a duplex in Uptown in Minneapolis.
 Her stepson Colin, who has an autism-spectrum disorder, lives on the third floor and her father lives on the first floor of the duplex — along with dogs Harriet and Grady and cats Tornado and Cleo — they have truly an inter-generational, inter-ability household.
 Her daughter, Sina, is a captioner for Disability Services at the University of Minnesota.
 Laurie also enjoys spending time on Lake Onagon at the end of the Gunflint Trail.